 which vessels should be reported and when.

-The document provides guidance for local and national authorities on incident reporting and dissemination of information to relevant parties, and explains the main challenges and opportunities relevant to these processes.
-The document does not introduce any additional reporting requirement for ships not already under such obligation according to the Directive 2002/59/EC, as amended, or under other relevant EU legislation.
+The document provides guidance for local and national authorities on incident reporting and dissemination of information to relevant parties and explains the main challenges and opportunities relevant to these processes.
+The document does not introduce any additional reporting requirement for ships not already under such obligation according to the VTMIS Directive, or under other relevant EU legislation.

 Audience

-Member States should carefully take into account the guidelines when planning, implementing and operating incident-related services (in accordance with Directive 2002/59/EC, as amended, and to other relevant EU legislation).
+This document is addressed to Member States (meaning EU Member States, EEA Countries and 3rd Countries that have access to SSN) who should carefully take into account the guidelines when planning, implementing and operating incident-related services (in accordance with the VTMIS Directive and to other relevant EU legislation).

 The guidelines are intended primarily for use by maritime authorities at national and local levels, including but not limited to: